-Description: Firebird 2.0 supports CROSS JOIN, which performs a full set multiplication on the tables involved.
+Description: Firebird 2.0 and up support CROSS JOIN, which performs a full set multiplication on the tables involved.
 Previously you had to achieve this by joining on a tautology (a condition that is always true) or by using the comma syntax, now deprecated.